-In Table E1, in the Column titled “2020 Year to Date (YTD),” the Applicant can only enter information on capital raised by the Applicant or Controlling Entity on or before the release date of the Allocation Application.
-The Applicant may not enter information on capital projected to be raised after the Application release date.

-Complete Table E2, if the Applicant (or Affiliates) received QEIs from investors in equal to or greater than the Allocation requested in Question #1, between January 1, 2015 and the release date for the NMTC Allocation Application specified in the NMTC Application FAQ document.
+document.

-Complete Table E3, if the Applicant (or Affiliates) received QEIs from investors in amounts less than the Allocation requested in Question #1, between January 1, 2015 and the release date for the NMTC Allocation Application.
+Complete Table E3, if the Applicant (or Affiliates) received QEIs from investors in amounts less than the Allocation requested in Question #1, between January 1, 2016 and the release date for the NMTC Allocation Application.
 Applicants completing Table E3 are required to submit, along with their applications, documentation demonstrating proof of investor interest (e.g., proof of QEI issuance; Commitment letters; Letters of Interest/Intent).
 For examples of acceptable documentation for the required information, refer to the CDFI Fund’s NMTC Allocation Application FAQ Document.
 Be sure to refer to the Electronic Application Instructions for information regarding the submission of these documents.